What will you learn from our Blackjack strategy guide?

 How to count cards?

-A number of techniques for counting cards exist.
+How to win at Blackjack?
+Counting cards is definitely a basic technique you should master – and a number of techniques exist for that.
 Primarily, players start with the initial shuffle, assign a ‘Tag value’ to cards or groups of cards (i.e. face cards or aces) and keep a running tally of what’s been played.

 As the deck is played through, the ratio of high-value cards (player advantage) will increase or decrease.